profotoce59/IA-stackoverflow/README.md

 # IA-stackoverflow
-predict the label of  comment on stackoverflow
+predict the label of  comment on stackoverfloweu